jrodewig/wanderahead.github.io/_posts/2025-04-09-new-bern-one-of-north-carolinas-best-small-towns.md

 />

 The 22-foot covered boat seats up to six and can be enclosed if the weather turns chilly.
-Morning, afternoon, and sunset tours run daily—opt for the sunset slot for breathtaking wetland views or the morning for serene calm.
+Morning, afternoon, and sunset tours run daily — opt for the sunset slot for breathtaking wetland views or the morning for serene calm.
 Bring snacks to enjoy onboard.

 Your local captain knows New Bern inside and out, so feel free to ask questions.
-Booking the whole boat lets you customize the experience—focus on history, wildlife, boats, or simply relax with music and conversation.
+Booking the whole boat lets you customize the experience.
+Focus on history, wildlife, boats, or simply relax with music and conversation.

-**Pro tip:** Use the onboard binoculars for birdwatching—blue jays, ospreys, belted kingfishers, and cardinals are common sights—or just to zoom in on the scenery.
+**Pro tip:** Use the onboard binoculars for birdwatching.
+Blue jays, ospreys, belted kingfishers, and cardinals are common sights.
+Or just to zoom in on the scenery.

 ## Go Out on the Town

 Here’s a key fact about New Bern: bears.
 Not the living kind, but the symbolic ones.
-Named after Bern, Switzerland—where the bear is a heraldic icon—New Bern embraces this connection with over 80 fiberglass bear sculptures around town.
+Named after Bern, Switzerland, where the bear is a heraldic icon, New Bern embraces this connection with over 80 fiberglass bear sculptures around town.
 Tracking them down is a fun challenge; grab a map from the visitors center if you want a head start.